-2. Adobe Photoshop Sketch: If you're already familiar with Photoshop, then you'll feel right at home with Adobe Photoshop Sketch.
+2. Adobe Fresco: If you're already familiar with Photoshop, then you'll feel right at home with Adobe Fresco.
 This app allows you to create digital paintings and sketches using a variety of Photoshop tools and brushes.
 And like Procreate, it supports layers so you can build up your artwork over time.

 Cost Savings over Traditional Methods

 When most people think of an iPad, they think of a luxury item – something that is nice to have, but not necessary.
 However, for artists, the iPad can be a lifesaver – both figuratively and literally.
 When it comes to the cost of art supplies, the iPad can actually save you a lot of money over traditional methods.